lucas0000miranda/ava/README.md

 # AVA WIZARD AUTH

-This is Form app is to make faster the validation of a authentication.
+This Form app is to make faster the validation of an authentication wizard.
 It has been made by Laravel framework struct.

 ## Pre-requirements